RVshare.com

 • Mileage: It is 1,006 miles from San Antonio to Atlanta, via New Orleans.

-• Fun Fact: As you leave New Orleans, you can travel over the Lake Pontchartrain Causeway, which is the country's longest bridge.
+• Fun fact: As you leave New Orleans, you can travel over the Lake Pontchartrain Causeway, which is the country's longest bridge.

-Top RV Rentals in San Antonio, Texas
+Top RV Rentals Near San Antonio, Texas

-Nearby National Parks
+National Parks

 To stretch your legs and take in the history and sights as you travel your San Antonio to Atlanta road trip, the best thing you can do is stop at any of these beautiful national park locations.